 WordPress Optimization Plugins and Tools

 There are certain things we should always consider while running a website using WordPress.
 Database optimization, 404 Error page monitoring, and Redirection are few of them.
-All these requirements come when your website starts to get traffic or increase the usage.
-There are few essential plugins, mostly ignored by webmasters or WordPress users.
+All these requirements come when your website starts to get traffic or increase usage.
+There are a few essential plugins, mostly ignored by webmasters or WordPress users.

 WordPress Optimization Plugins